nicksteinbauer/redbarncms/src/pages/what-we-do/transportation.md

 title: Transportation
 prettytitle1: Transportation
 date: 2021-08-12T15:14:11.844Z
-description: "Red Barn has qualified staff to lead large projects for transit and transportation.
-Our team is structured such that construction management and constructability reviews are done throughout the project and through looking over submittals and RFI responses from the contractor.  "
+description: Red Barn has qualified staff to lead large projects for transit and transportation.
+Our team is structured such that construction management and constructability reviews are done throughout the project and through looking over submittals and RFI responses from the contractor.
+Our team is led by construction managers and inspectors with over 20 years of experience in heavy civil construction.
+They know how to get the job coordinated, reviewed, and moving forward.
 featuredpost: true
 featuredimage: /img/redbarn-transportation.jpg
 ---